huygnguyen04/huygnguyen04/README.md

 - 🎒 I am majoring in Computer Science with a minor in Applied Mathematics.
 - 🔭 Currently, I am involved in GPU and Computer Architecture research at the [Insight Computer Architecture Lab](https://insight-cal.github.io/).
 - 💻 I am also collaborating on projects with professors such as [GPUMD](https://github.com/huy310304/GPUMD-UVA) and [MATLAB GUI](https://github.com/huy310304/MATLAB-GUI-main) at the UVA School of Engineering.
-- 🌱 I enjoy taking online courses about Computer Science topics on LinkedIn Learning and Coursera.
+- 🌱 I enjoy taking online courses about Computer Science topics.
 - 👨‍🏫 I love STEM teaching and tutoring, especially being a TA for Applied Math courses at UVA.
 -------